 Vietnamese coffee is appreciated as one of the best coffees in the world.
 Here’s a quick guide to Vietnamese coffee and 8 popular types of Vietnamese coffee you should taste in Vietnam

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

 VIETNAMESE COFFEE TYPES TO TREAT YOURSELF IN VIETNAM

-Traditional Vietnamese coffee is strong coffee of an intense and rich flavor.
-But what makes Vietnamese coffee one of the most popular coffees in the World is the way how it is prepared, brewed and consumed.
+Traditional Vietnamese coffee is strong coffee with an intense and rich flavor.
+But what makes Vietnamese coffee one of the most popular coffees in the World is the way how it is prepared, brewed, and consumed.

 People in Vietnam traditionally drink coffee slowly while socializing over a cup of joe in casual Vietnamese cafes with small plastic chairs that sprawl onto the sidewalks while watching people and motorbikes passing by.

-I was touring Vietnam independently for a month and sipping Vietnamese coffee along the way.
+I was touring Vietnam independently for a month, sampling Vietnam foods and sipping Vietnamese coffee along the way.
 But if you are visiting only Hanoi, you might enjoy sampling some of the best street food in Hanoi while sipping Vietnamese coffee, or learning about Vietnam’s coffee and tea culture: